A Guide to Oxfordshire’s Ancient Market Towns

 Thame is an ancient market town in Oxfordshire that was mentioned in the Domesday book in 1807.
 As you explore Thame you will see a variety of historical influences in the architecture, from the Gothic church to the Victorian town hall.

-The church features gargoyles, stunning examples of Early English font and houses the tombs of the Quatremaine family from the 14th and 15th century.
+The church features gargoyles, stunning examples of Early English font and houses the tombs of the Quatremaine family from the 14th and 15th centuries.
 You can also visit the tomb of Lord Williams of Thame who played host to Elizabeth I at Rycote Palace when she was a prisoner.

 St. Mary's on the Green, the main and civic church for the town of Witney , Oxfordshire.